Picture of Mia Hill

 The best way to bond with your new pet rabbit

 Spending quality time with your new pet rabbit is one of the best ways to bond with them.
 Rabbits are social animals and thrive when they have regular interaction and playtime with their owners.
 Establishing a daily routine of petting, cuddling, and providing fresh greens and hay can help build trust and familiarity with your rabbit.
+Additionally, rabbits love to chew on safe materials, such as old books, and this can be a part of their bonding experience.

 Allowing them to explore your home, especially in an enclosed room where they feel safe, can give them needed physical and mental stimulation.
 Showing patience during each step of the bonding process is key as getting a new pet can be overwhelming for both you and the rabbit.
 By investing steady love, care, and attention, you will quickly find yourself enjoying a unique bond with your furry little friend!